MarkPearlCoZa/Blog_General/_posts/2016-10-31-The-IDE-and-the-Mob.md

 ### Quick switch keyboard shortcut mappings

 For some editors it is possible to quickly switch between the keyboard shortcut mappings (by quickly I mean anything under 2 seconds).
-If you are lucky enough that your editor supports this, this may be the best option to cater for the shortcut needs of the people in your mob.
+If you are lucky enough that your editor supports this, this may be the best route to go to cater for the various shortcut needs of the people in your mob.

 ### If you can't switch quickly, what do you do?